ZachMc21/zachmc21.github.io/README.md

 <br/>

 Active backlog:
+- Divide project_menu links (to make it clearer that you can click on them)
 - Add images, code snippets, etc. to projects
 - When the user scrolls past the bottom of the page, footer background color does not continue
 - Animate #skills to fade in from bottom on scroll.
 Elements fade in individually from left to right